hashkeys88/ray-kubernetes-project/README.md

 # Ray on Kubernetes Project

-This project demonstrates how to deploy and manage Ray clusters on Kubernetes, inspired by Uber's journey to Ray on Kubernetes.
-It provides a complete setup for running distributed machine learning workloads at scale.
+This project demonstrates how to deploy and manage Ray clusters on Kubernetes for running distributed machine learning workloads at scale.

 ## Architecture Overview